AI prompts

 base on Compose Hot Reload: Make changes to your UI code in a Compose Multiplatform application, and see the results in real time.
 No restarts required.
 Compose Hot Reload runs your application on the JetBrains Runtime and intelligently reloads your code whenever it is changed. # <img src="readme-assets/compose-logo.png" alt="drawing" width="30"/> Compose Hot Reload

-Iterate on your Compose UIs faster, and let your creativity run free when building multiplatform user interfaces.
+Build Compose UIs faster and let your creativity flow when designing multiplatform user interfaces.

 <picture>